Overview of Massachusetts Taxes

 Massachusetts Property Tax Rates

-Tax rates in Massachusetts are determined by cities and towns.
-They are expressed in dollars per $1,000 of assessed value (often referred to as mill rates).
-For example, if your assessed value is $200,000 and your tax rate is 10, your total annual tax would be $2,000.
+Tax rates in Massachusetts are expressed in dollars per $1,000 of assessed value (often referred to as mill rates).
+For example, if your assessed value is $200,000 and your tax rate is $10, your total annual tax would be $2,000.

 An effective tax rate is the annual taxes paid as a percentage of home value.
 Effective tax rates are useful for comparing between areas and between states.
 The table below shows the median annual property tax payment, the median home value and average effective property tax rate for every county in Massachusetts.